Mohannadshih/Streamlit_App/README.md

  One example of this would be with the main.py file in which case run, `python -m streamlit run main.py`

+ Another example of this would be with the muli_page.py file for the multi_page app in which case run, `python -m streamlit run multi_page.py`

 ## Installing required python Libraries

  Other then needing python installed, you will also need all the libraries included within the requirements.txt files.